andreasmhallberg/readingnotes/Versteegh, 2018. Learning Arabic in the Islamic World.md

 - Memorization of texts is the main goal.
 Understanding and individual search for the truth not the main aim.
 Body of knowledge is fixed.
 Reference to Eickelman (1978).
 252-2

-  > As a result of the general reluctance to introduce new texts in the curriculum and the fact that most language teaching was text-based, it became had to change anything at all, either in the subjects taught, or in the didactics of language teaching.
+  > As a result of the general reluctance to introduce new texts in the curriculum and the fact that most language teaching was text-based, it became hard to change anything at all, either in the subjects taught, or in the didactics of language teaching.

 - Reform in Egypt around 1900 to replace traditional teaching material with modern textbooks, *Qawāʿid al-luġa l-ʿarabiyya*.
 254